 All the terms and limitations of an insurance policy are clearly stated before purchasing the policy.

 Insurance policies are usually arranged via an insurance broker.

 An insurance broker will assess the insurance requirements, source appropriate cover, negotiating terms and premiums on behalf of the doctor.

 Insurance brokers and insurers are authorised and regulated by the Financial Conduct Authority.

 Insurance policies benefit from wider financial industry services, including the Financial Ombudsman Service (FOS) and the Financial Services Compensation Scheme (FSCS).

 The FOS was established by parliament to resolve individual complaints that consumers and businesses aren't able to settle themselves.

 FSCS is the compensation scheme for customers of UK authorised financial services firms.
 They can compensate customers if a firm has stopped trading or does not have enough assets to pay claims made against it.

 Better communication equates to better business.
-Read the latest thoughts

-	from the Euna team.
+Read the latest thoughts from the Euna team.

-	Euna partner up with DWF LLP to provide a FREE Legal Advisory Service
+Euna partner up with RCB LLP to provide a FREE Legal Advisory Service